The lawmakers like to make it difficult for us!

 Statutory redundancy payments are only payable to eligible employees who have been employed for more than two years and have no breaks of service.
 If you have not worked for a full two years you will not be eligible.

 - Are you thinking, “but I was temporary or on a fixed end contract before I was made permanent” or even “I was an agency worker…”?
-Well worth bring up this point, especially if your start date was immediately after your end date and there was no clear ‘break in service’.
+Well worth bringing up this point, especially if your start date was immediately after your end date and there was no clear ‘break in service’.

 - Check your contractual notice period.
 If you are first told that you are at risk of redundancy a couple of weeks before you would hit your two year service anniversary and your contractual notice period is a month, then you should qualify for a redundancy payment.
 Make sure your employer is not trying to pull forward your termination date to reduce your redundancy entitlement.